10 Tips That Will Make You a Better Blogger

 Most of the time, however, you can edit your work into compliance.
 Just be sure to be critical.
 Reorganize, rephrase and remove entire sections if you need to.
 The final result should be crisp and concise.
 You’re going to put your name on this article – make it something to be proud of.

 8. Scrutinize Your Writing for Simplicity

 Once you think you have completed your article, it’s time to put it to the test.
-Using an app like Hemingway, check your writing for simplicity.
+Become a better blogger by using an app like Hemingway to check your writing for simplicity.

 Tools can help you spot things you might otherwise overlook like passive voice, complex words or long sentences.
 Believe it, or not, the goal is for your writing to be readable by someone in the 6th or 7th grade.
 Anything more complicated can be tedious.

 Then, before you hit publish, read the final result out loud.
 It sounds a little crazy, I know, but this is the best way to ensure the entire piece flows.
 If you stumble over your words, there’s room for improvement.

 You can create the most articulate, insightful article ever and still experience failure if all you do is publish it and walk away.

 Examine your blog post to ensure that it’s SEO friendly.
 If your site has an SEO tool installed, take the time to review its suggestions and make any necessary adjustments.
 At the very least, make sure the title includes your target keyword and customize the meta description that appears in search engine results.